On the Role of Fiducial Structures in Minisuperspace Reduction and Quantum Fluctuations in LQC: Abstract

 \section{Abstract}

-We study the field theory reduction to spatially homogeneous and isotropic minisuperspaces within the canonical framework with non-compact spatial topology for a scalar field theory and gravity.~Symmetry reduction is implemented via second-class constraints for the discrete field modes over a partitioning of the spatial slice $\Sigma$ into countably many disjoint cells.~The canonical structure of the resulting homogeneous theories is obtained by constructing the associated Dirac bracket which can only be defined on a finite number of cells homogeneously patched together and agrees with the full theory Poisson bracket for the averaged fields over them.~This identifies a finite region $V_o\subset\Sigma$, the \textit{fiducial cell}, whose size $L$ sets the physical scale over which homogeneity is imposed, namely a cutoff on the mode wavelengths.~The reduced theory in fact results from 1)~selecting a subset of $V_o$-averaged observables of the full theory;~2)~neglecting the inhomogeneous $\vec k\neq\mathbf0$ modes with \emph{both} wavelengths $\lambda\geq L$ and $\lambda< L$;~3)~neglecting boundary terms encoding the interactions between neighbouring cells.~The error made in the truncation is of order $\mathcal O(1/kL)$.~As a result, the off-shell structures of the classically reduced theory depend on the size of the region and different $V_o$ identify canonically inequivalent homogeneous theories whose dynamics though is $V_o$-independent.~The quantisation of the classically symmetry-reduced theories then leads to a family of $V_o$-labeled quantum representations and the quantum version of an active rescaling of $V_o$ is implemented via a suitable dynamics-preserving isomorphism between the different Hilbert spaces.~We then discuss the consequences of this mapping for statistical moments, fluctuations, and semiclassical states in both a standard and polymer quantisation respectively for the scalar field and (loop quantum) cosmology.~For a scalar field of mass $m$, we also sketch the quantum reduction and identify a subsector of the QFT where the results and scaling behaviours of the``first reduced, then quantised" theories can be reproduced with good approximation as long as $m\gg1/L$.~Finally, a strategy to include inhomogeneities in cosmology is also outlined.
+In spatially non-compact homogeneous minisuperpace models, spatial integrals in the Hamiltonian and symplectic form must be regularised by confining them to a finite volume $V_o$, known as the \emph{fiducial cell}.~As this restriction is unnecessary in the complete field theory before homogeneous reduction, the physical significance of the fiducial cell has been largely debated, especially in the context of (loop) quantum cosmology.~Understanding the role of $V_o$ is in turn essential for assessing the minisuperspace description's validity and its connection to the full theory.~In this work we present a systematic procedure for the field theory reduction to spatially homogeneous and isotropic minisuperspaces within the canonical framework and apply it to both a massive scalar field theory and gravity.~Our strategy consists in implementing spatial homogeneity via second-class constraints for the discrete field modes over a partitioning of the spatial slice into countably many disjoint cells.~The reduced theory's canonical structure is then given by the corresponding Dirac bracket.~Importantly, the latter can only be defined on a finite number of cells homogeneously patched together.~This identifies a finite region, the fiducial cell, whose physical size acquires then a precise meaning already at the classical level as the scale over which homogenenity is imposed.~Additionally, the procedure allows us to track the information lost during homogeneous reduction and how the error depends on $V_o$.~We then move to the quantisation of the classically reduced theories, focusing in particular on the relation between the theories for different $V_o$, and study the implications for statistical moments, quantum fluctuations, and semiclassical states.~In the case of a quantum scalar field, a subsector of the full quantum field theory where the results from the ``first reduced, then quantised" approach can be reproduced is identified and the conditions for this to be a good approximation are also determined.

 \end{sffamily}

 \begin{sffamily} \rule{\linewidth}{0.3mm}

 \rule{\linewidth}{0.3mm} \end{sffamily}